-This procedure should only be used at the initial startup of a system.
+This procedure is applicable to motor equipped with feedback devices such as encoder with Hall/commtrack, Hall only, resolver, or absolute encoder.
+In addition, this procedure should be used at the initial startup of a system.
 Once completed, the settings can be saved as a backup, and these settings can then be restored in future systems.
-Future systems must be identical and wired exactly the same.
+Future systems must be identical, and feedback device alignment with respect to motor phases are exactly the same.